tillitis/dev-tillitis/hugo/content/tools/_index.md

 ## Introduction

-To build you can either use our OCI images or use native tools on your dev box.
+To build applications you can either use our OCI images or use native tools on your dev box.

-If want your device applications not to change, which as you know also means changing that application's CDI as explained in [the introduction](intro/), it might be better to use the OCI images.
+If you want your device applications not to change, which as you know also means changing that application's CDI as explained in [the introduction](intro/), it might be better to use the OCI images.
 At the very least you want to be sure that the versions of the compiler and other tools you use stays the same.
 Perhaps pin those packages if